fisodd/www-fisodd-com/content/post/right-place.rst

 I have been an active participant in, or at least have a front row seat for, many of the most dramatic transformations in computing.
-Many of these transformations have shown some similar attributes, notably the value of people willing to question what is really valuable and to dig for hard data that can convince others to question their existing assumptions.
+Many of these transformations have shown some similar attributes, notably the importance of people willing to question what is really valuable and willing to dig for the hard data necessary to induce others to question their existing assumptions.